ShuttleworthFoundation/shuttleworth-foundation-shades-of-green/book/text/50-02-appendix-application-form.md

 7. Does your idea/project have a name? □&nbsp;Yes □&nbsp;No

-8. Have you started implementation of the idea? □&nbsp;Yes □&nbsp;No
+8. Have you started implementing the idea? □&nbsp;Yes □&nbsp;No

 9. How have you funded your initiative in the past?